uridr/RDF-TextGeneration/README.md

 ### Synthetic Data

-Synthetic data can be generated with Transformer model or parsing techniques, the later showed better results and will be detailed below.
-How to execute Transformer architecture with another data will be presented later on, only change data directory if synthetic data wants to be generated from the Transformer.
+Synthetic data can be generated with Transformer model or parsing techniques, the latter showed better results and will be detailed below.
+How to execute Transformer architecture with other data will be presented later on, only change data directory if synthetic data wants to be generated from the Transformer.

 Parsing method requires the installation of [Stanford CoreNLP](https://stanfordnlp.github.io/CoreNLP/download.html) and [Stanford Parser](https://nlp.stanford.edu/software/lex-parser.shtml).
 Both can be installed in main directory, where will be ignored.
 If so, no modification needs to be done in the code, otherwise, adapt global variables of `data/monolingual/RDF_Triple.py` with the corresponding path of the Stanford Parser.